ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 }
 ```

-The custom `validators` option is an object with the same keys as the form, with a function that receives the field value and should return either a `string` or `string[]` as a validation failed message, or `null` or `undefined` if the field is valid.
+The custom `validators` option is an object with the same keys as the form, with a function that receives the field value and should return `string | string[]` as a validation failed message, or `null | undefined` if the field is valid.

 Here's how to validate a string length, for example: